-The ESC-COG is committed to maintaining an environment that is free from all forms of unlawful discrimination or harassment on the basis of race, color, religion, national origin, sex, disability, military status, ancestry, sexual orientation, age, or genetic information.
+The ESC-COG is committed to maintaining an environment that is free from all forms of unlawful discrimination and harassment.
+This includes unlawful discrimination or harassment on the basis of race, color, religion, national origin, sex, disability, military status, ancestry, sexual orientation, age, or genetic information.
 All personnel are required to refrain from all forms of unlawful discrimination and harassment and are expected to discourage and promptly report any form of unlawful discrimination or harassment to human resources and/or administrative personnel.